PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 ### Create workflow figure
 If there are no errors, you may wish to generate a figure of the directed acyclic graph (the workflow steps).
 You can do this using the following command:
 ```
-snakemake --dag --snakefile Snakefile-genomebinning --configfile configs/Sample-Config.yaml | dot -Tsvg > genome-binning_analysis.svg
+snakemake --dag --snakefile Snakefile-hifimags --configfile configs/Sample-Config.yaml | dot -Tsvg > hifimags_analysis.svg
 ```
-Here the `--dag` flag creates an output that is piped to `dot`, and an svg file called `genome-binning_analysis.svg` is created.
+Here the `--dag` flag creates an output that is piped to `dot`, and an svg file called `hifimags_analysis.svg` is created.
 This will show the workflow visually.

 ### Execute workflow
 Finally, you can execute the workflow using:
 ```
-snakemake --snakefile Snakefile-genomebinning --configfile configs/Sample-Config.yaml -j 48 --use-conda
+snakemake --snakefile Snakefile-hifimags --configfile configs/Sample-Config.yaml -j 48 --use-conda
 ```

 There are a couple important arguments that were added here: